 Abstract Selection - PODC

-The PODC abstracts for presentation will be chosen by the PODC co-chairs and assigned to oral or poster presentations based on score.
+The PODC abstracts for presentation during the educational day PODC meeting will be chosen by the PODC co-chairs and assigned to oral or poster presentations based on score.
 PODC track organizers should receive all PODC related abstracts which were not selected for presentation for the above tracks, for building of their program.
 These will include those where submitters indicated that the abstract relates to PODC issues as well as those where they did not.
 This is because in the past, the PODC co-chairs have identified relevant abstracts with PODC content even though the submitter may not have indicated this at the time of submission.
 Final selection will only be made after the Scientific Committee, Nursing Committee, IPSO, PROS, CCI and PPO have selected their abstracts.

 Section 6- Scholarships/Grants/Prizes